Kazmodeston/ems-backend/README.md

 ## -------NOTE ----
 RUN your laravel project as well since its the back , the frontend has to connect with it
-- Note that the Port of Laravel has to be PORT - 8000 while VueJS can run on any port aside Port 8080 which belongs to Laravel
+- Note that the Port of Laravel has to be PORT- 8000 while VueJS can run on any port aside Port 8080 which belongs to Laravel